 Non-drug health care costs were derived from published literature.
-The cost of patients experiencing MG-related hospitalizations was derived from Omorodion et al.36 The cost for an MG-related emergency visit was not available through a literature search or other public sources.
-Therefore, the mean cost for an emergency department visit in the US, obtained from the Healthcare Cost and Utilization Project, was used.37
+The cost of patients experiencing MG-related hospitalizations was derived from Omorodion et al.38 The cost for an MG-related emergency visit was not available through a literature search or other public sources.
+Therefore, the mean cost for an emergency department visit in the US, obtained from the Healthcare Cost and Utilization Project, was used.39

 All costs were adjusted for inflation to 2021 US dollars as per ICER's Reference Case.
-Additional key model inputs, supporting the sensitivity and scenario analyses, are presented in Section E2 of the Supplement.
+Additional key model inputs, supporting the sensitivity and scenario analyses, are presented in Supplement Section E2.